 History & Heritage Museums

-Buenos Aires guided sightseeing tour USD 52.5’s museums help you step through the region’s timeline with clear exhibits and well‑curated collections.
+Guided Walking Fun Tour in Old Town with a Local USD 28’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.